Mwamitovi/ang-inventory-app/README.md

-A Single-Page-App (SPA) to showcase Product Stock
+A Single-Page-App (SPA) to manage Product Stock
 =================================================

 ## SYNOPSIS